ivanizag/iz-cpm/README.md

 ## What is this?

 This is a CP/M 2.2 execution environment.
-It provides everything needed to run a standard CP/M for Z80 binary.
+It provides everything needed to run a standard CP/M for Z80 or 8080 binary.

-Uses my [iz80](https://github.com/ivanizag/iz80) library for Z80 emulation.
+Uses my [iz80](https://github.com/ivanizag/iz80) library for Zilog Z80 and Intel 8080 emulation.

 Made with Rust